dougeby/IntuneDocs/InTuneDocs/DeployUse/configure-access-to-corporate-email-using-email-profiles-with-microsoft-intune.md

 >Since Samsung KNOX does not use host name to identify the profile, we recommend that you not create multiple email profiles to use on the same email address on different hosts, as these overwrite each other.

->**Android for Work**: The Intune profile is only applied to the work profile of the device and doesn't affect email profiles on the user profile of the device.
+>**Android for Work**: The Intune profile is only applied to specific email apps in the work profile of the device and doesn't affect email configuration on the user profile of the device.

 ## Secure email profiles
-You can secure email profiles using one of two methods: through a certificate or a password.
+You can secure email profiles using either a certificate or a password.

 ### Certificates
 When you create the email profile, you choose a certificate profile that you have previously created in Intune.
 This is known as the identity certificate, and is used to authenticate against a trusted certificate profile (or a root certificate) to establish that the user’s device is allowed to connect.
 The trusted certificate is deployed to the computer that authenticates the email connection, typically, the native mail server.